-Evoko Liso uses impersonation as it has many key advantages over delegation which the predecessor Evoko Room Manager uses.
+Evoko Liso uses impersonation as it has many key advantages over delegation which is used by its predecessor, Evoko Room Manager.

-With delegation, each connection made to EWS (Exchange Web Services) is done by a specific account with delegation.
-This is no problem with smaller installation as the default EWSMaxConcurrency value will allow up to 10 concurrent connections to Office 365.
-But for larger installations, this requires a lot of service accounts to avoid the risk of throttling communication.
+Using delegation, each connection made to EWS (Exchange Web Services) is done by a specific account with delegation.
+This is no problem with smaller installs as the default EWSMaxConcurrency value will allow up to 27 concurrent connections to Office 365.
+But for larger installations, this requires a lot of service accounts to avoid the risk of connection throttling.

-With impersonation, only a single service account (e.g. email@example.com) is used for all communication, but in the “eyes” of Exchange server it is the individual rooms that makes the connection and therefore there are no issues with EWSMaxConcurrency, EWSMaxSubscriptions or any other throttling policy that could cause unwanted behavior.
+Using impersonation, only a single service account (e.g. email@example.com) is used for all communication, but from the Exchange server's view it is the individual rooms that makes the connection and therefore there are no issues with EWSMaxConcurrency, EWSMaxSubscriptions or any other throttling policy that could cause unwanted behavior.